 CaptionX vs Submagic: Submagic Was Built for TikTok.
 Your Premiere Timeline Deserves Better.

 Submagic is a browser-based AI caption tool designed for short-form social content — TikTok, Reels, YouTube Shorts.
 It has no Adobe Premiere Pro plugin.
-CaptionX lives inside Premiere Pro, gives you free captions every month, and is built specifically for editors who deliver professional captioned video.
+CaptionX lives inside Premiere Pro, is free to start, and is built specifically for editors who deliver professional captioned video.

 Quick Verdict